 How to Become a Water Resource Specialist

-To get your foot in the door as a water resource specialist, you would need a bachelor’s degree.
-A bachelor’s degree in water engineering or hydrology.
-Hydrology is the study of water and you would learn how water is distributed, it’s properties, and the relationship with the environment.
+To get your foot in the door, you would need a bachelor’s degree in water engineering or hydrology.
+During your program, you would learn how water is distributed, it’s properties, and the relationship with the environment.
 According to O*Net Online, over 40% of those surveyed also held a master’s degree.
+If you have yet to graduate high school, taking courses in math and science are the most beneficial as this will prepare you for college-level science and math courses.
+Visit the U.S. Geological Survey website USGS Water School for additional information about careers in hydrology.

 Job Description of a Water Resource Specialist